gladiusjs/html5-game-template/README.md

 **easy to specialize**

-It should be easy to build higher-level, more specialized templates (e.g. for a simple canvas game, a Gladius-engine, or an MMORPG) on top of this one.
+it should be easy to build higher-level, more specialized templates (e.g. for a simple canvas game, a game based on the Gladius engine, or an MMORPG) on top of this one.

 # prerequisites
 * be sure node.js and npm are installed and in your PATH